Academy Safeguarding and Policies

 • All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-• All staff, players and volunteers working for the club have a responsibility to report concerns to the Senior Safeguarding Manage and Designated Safeguarding Officers.
+• All staff, players and volunteers working for the club have a responsibility to report concerns to the Senior Safeguarding Manager and Designated Safeguarding Officers.

 • Safeguarding is everyone’s responsibility; the club aims through its policy and practises to create a culture of vigilance and ensuring all concerns are reported.